-9.1 TIM Overcapture
+9.1 TIM Over-capture

-When reading the capture data register data (normally, reading the data register will clear the capture flag), if an external trigger capture occurs, even if the previous capture has been correctly read and the new capture data has been accurately sent to the register, the repeat capture flag is still detected.
-The system is critical for overcapture, but no capture data is lost.
+When reading the capture data register data (normally, reading the data register will clear the capture flag), if an external trigger capture occurs, even if the previous capture has been correctly read and the new capture data has been accurately sent to the register, but the over-capture flag is still detected.
+The system is critical for over-capture, but no capture data is lost.